-Brighton & Hove Albion Women v Manchester City Women
+Six-goal City thrash Brighton

 Post update

-Lucy Bronze (Manchester City Women) wins a free kick in the defensive half.
+Emma Koivisto (Brighton and Hove Albion Women) wins a free kick in the defensive half.

 Post update